-The play is new original work from Belfast playwright Stacey Gregg.
+This play is a new original work from Belfast playwright Stacey Gregg.
 It confronts ideological norms, which have for so long shaped our understanding and beliefs surrounding sexuality and gender.

-Set in the round, Amy McAllister portrays a troubled teenage girl called Kez that is struggling with her gender identity.
-Kez explores her sexuality and gender by posing as a boy who embarks on an intimate relationship with another girl, which leads to devastating effects both legally and personally.
+Set in the round, Scorch explores the story of a teenager called Kes who is struggling with their gender identity.
+Kes explores their sexuality and gender by presenting as a boy who embarks on an intimate relationship with another girl, which leads to devastating effects both legally and personally.

 Click for instant happiness.